 Picture Licensing and Usage

 Thank you for an interest in my photos.
-I currently do not give away any of my photos for free.
-Please do not use them without prior written content from me.
+I do not give away any of my photos for free, profit or non-profit usage.
+Please do not use them without prior written consent from me.
 No exception.
 Photo Buyers for Publications, Advertising, or any other use please send your inquiry to below or contact me here.